F-I-D-O/Manuals/manuals/Programming/C++/C++ STL and Other Libraries Tools.md

 # STL and Other Libraries Tools

-# IO and Filesystem
+# IO and File system
 The simple way to print to standard input is:
 ```cpp
 std::cout << "Hello world" << std::endl;
 ```

-To return to the begining of the line and overwrite the previous output, we can use the `'\r'` character:
+To return to the beginning of the line and overwrite the previous output, we can use the `'\r'` character:
 ```cpp
 std::cout << "Hello world" << '\r' << std::flush;
 ```